Braised Mushroom Carrot Polenta

-This Braised Mushroom Carrot Polenta recipe is my new favorite comfort food recipe.
+This Braised Mushroom Carrot Polenta recipe is our new favorite comfort food dish.
 It’s simple enough to enjoy for a weeknight dinner at home, but tasty (and photogenic) enough to be a crowd-pleasing main dish for weekend guests.

 Are you ready for this simple braised vegetables over polenta in a red wine reduction sauce?
 Let's do it!